FernandoVini/Search_Market/README.md

 ### Getting started:

-First of all, you need to have python in your machine, so if you don't have, please install it.
+First, you need to have python in your machine, so if you don't have, please install it.